-Booking labels can be added by clicking into each individual enquiry/booking and choosing from the drop-down list in the top left hand corner (these are taken from your settings).
+Booking labels can be added by clicking into each individual enquiry/booking and choosing from the drop-down list in the top left-hand corner (these are taken from your settings).
 You can add multiple labels and delete or replace them once they have been actioned.

 For example, you could label a booking with ‘Awaiting Pre-Order’ and then replace this with ‘Pre-Order Received’ once that customer has submitted their order.

-Customer labels are again added on the left side of the enquiry or booking, under the Customer Profile.
+Customer labels are added on the bottom left side of the enquiry or booking, under the Customer Profile.
 Any customer labels added here will follow the customer around when they make future enquiries/bookings with you.

 The Benefits of Using Labels